pushparajanrahul/MLOps-PumpMaintenance-Dashboard/README.md

 The app will be available at http://localhost:8501

 ## AWS EC2 Deployment ( for reference, watch this video : https://www.youtube.com/watch?v=qNIniDftAcU )
+-The following steps below only work if your local machine has same cpu arch as the ec2 instance (x86 or arm)-

 1. Launch an EC2 instance (t2.micro for free tier)
 2. Install Docker on the EC2 instance
 3. Copy your project files to the EC2 instance
-4. Build and run the Docker container as described above
+4. Build and run the Docker container as `docker build -t ec2-predictive-maintenance:v1.0 .` from project directory
-5. Configure security group to allow inbound traffic on port 8501
+5. Now we need to save the image as a tarball to compress the artifact before uploading it to the ec2 instance. use command : `docker save -o ec2-predictive-maintenance.tar ec2-predictive-maintenance:v1.0` and now there should be a new tar file in the project directory.
+6. Upload the tar file to the ec2 instance using scp as ` scp -i vs-kp-1.pem ec2-predictive-maintenance.tar ec2-user@(ip):/home/ec2-user/dockerimages`.
+   Make sure to set permission on the .pem file using `chmod 600 vs-kp-1.pem`

 I would like to thank Vincent Stevenson for his video on Hosting a docker on AWS EC2 instance.